Chapter 4 Computing Resources

 - Cloud computing is essentially the use of many servers accessed through the internet.
 This is often more reliable because there are many servers to use, even if one other users are performing large tasks or if a server goes down.
 We will talk more about the pros and cons of this option in the coming chapters.

-- If your institute doesn’t provide you access to a shared computing resource and you don’t want to use a commercial cloud option, you could consider options like Xsede and or Jetstream2, which is a national resource that you can request access to.
+- If your institute doesn’t provide you access to a shared computing resource and you don’t want to use a commercial cloud option, you could consider options like TACC and or Jetstream2, which is a national resource that you can request access to.